shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab1.md

     ![](../media/lab-01/image038.jpg)

-2. Power Query window opens.
+2. The Power Query window opens.
 From the ribbon, select **Home -> Data source settings**.
 Data source settings dialog opens.
 As you scroll through the list you will notice there are four data sources as mentioned in the problem statement:

     a.
 Snowflake